Xilinx/vmk180-trd/docs/source/docs/platform1/docs/sw_arch_platform.md

 ### The Host machine software stack is horizontally divided into the following layers

 * Application layer (user-space)
-	- An opencv based application, which interprets user inputs to endpoint PCIe bar register.
+	- An opencv based application, which interprets user inputs to endpoint PCIe BAR register.
 	- An opencv based GUI is used to display filtered data received from endpoint.

 * Middleware layer (user-space)
-	- A sysfs entry to expose PCIe bar register space to userspace.
 	- Here application uses Qt as a cross-platform framework to display video through opencv.
 	- Here application uses GLib to stop usecase-1 by monitoring standard input.